 This intervention is accessible to all pupils who may be experiencing difficulty with some aspects of home/school life e.g. a family bereavement which may impact on their school life.
-We have two qualified ELSA teachers who ensure the delivery of the ELSA programme is tailored to the individual needs of the child, Both our ELSAs are established teaching assistants with a wide range of experiences.
+We have a qualified ELSA teacher, Miss Beasley, who ensures the delivery of the ELSA programme is tailored to the individual needs of the child.
+Miss Beasley is an established, experienced teaching assistant with a wide range of experience.

 Fine motor skills are vital to the development of many competencies in young children.
 Activities are divided into sections focusing on warming up, hand and finger strength, manipulation and eye-hand co-ordination.

 We are currently part of a year long pilot project with OT Griffin, designed for all staff to access an in depth training programme around fine motor skills.